dms-viz/dms-viz-docs/preparing-data/command-line-api/index.md

   `<string>`

-  If there are multiple measurements per mutation, the name of the column that contains that condition distinguishing these measurements.
+  If there are multiple measurements for each mutation, the name of the column that contains the condition distinguishing these measurements.

 - ### `--metric-name`

   `<string>`

   The name that will show up for your metric in the plot.
-This let's you customize the names of your columns in your visualization.
+This lets you customize the names of your columns in your visualization.
 For example, if your metric column is called `escape_mean` you can rename it to `Escape` for the visualization.

-- ### `--conditon_name`
+- ### `--condition_name`

   `<string>`

   The name that will show up for your condition column in the title of the plot legend.
-For example, if your condition column is 'epitope', you might rename it to be capilized as 'Epitope' in the legend title.
+For example, if your condition column is 'epitope', you might rename it to be capitalized as 'Epitope' in the legend title.

 - ### `--join-data`

   `<list>`

-  A comma separated list of `.csv` file with data to join to the visualization data.
+  A comma-separated list of `.csv` files with data to join to the visualization data.
 This data can then be used in the visualization tooltips or filters.
 [See details here](/preparing-data/data-requirements/) for formatting requirements.

 - ### `--tooltip-cols`